-GLEANINGS FROM THE PARISH NEWS - APRIL 2018
+GLEANINGS FROM THE PARISH NEWS - NOVEMBER 2018

 This page presents a selection of our latest news & other articles, updated at the beginning of each month.
 The articles are mainly taken from (or based on information from) our parish magazine, the Parish News,

 For more details about the Parish News, including subscriptions, please click on “Groups and activities” in the navigation bar above.

 Our Harvest Sunday collection for WaterAid totalled £425.
 WaterAid is an international charity whose strategy is to "Make water, toilets and hygiene normal for everyone, everywhere".
 WaterAid UK is passionate about finding sustainable solutions to the water crisis, particularly in light of the current threats to our climate, which are already negatively impacting freshwater supplies in the countries where they work.

 There are some uplifting stories on their website www.wateraid.org.uk .
 Providing clean water enables the head of a family to grow crops, which in turn provides clothes for the family and education for the children In Nicaragua an imaginative project seeks out teens who have dropped out of school, face exceptional challenges at home, or are at risk of involvement with drugs and gangs, and offers them the chance to become skilled entrepreneurs.
 They are taught the masonry and plumbing skills needed to build wells and toilets.

 The Harvest season is now almost finished, and our office in Brighton is heaving with the weight of all the wonderful donations we have received from Harvest Festivals across Sussex with more to come over the next week or so.
 We would like to say a huge thank you to everybody who has so generously donated to these collections; they really do make a world of difference to the families we support.
 NK